 Tips for Preventing Fraud & Identity Theft

-Some 500,000 to 700,000 Americans per year are at risk of having their identities stolen, according to government and private sector estimates.
-Identity Theft occurs when someone steals your personal information.
+Some 500,000 to 700,000 Americans per year are at risk of having their identity stolen, according to government and private sector estimates.
+Identity theft occurs when someone steals your personal information.

 Many thieves use the telephone to commit fraud.
-These criminals are looking for unsuspecting individuals who will give them important information like Social Security numbers, dates of birth, credit card numbers, or bank account numbers.
-Once the thief has your information he or she will use it to make fraudulent purchases, obtain credit and can possibly gain access to bank accounts.
+These criminals are looking for unsuspecting individuals who will give them important information like Social Security numbers, date of birth, credit card numbers, or bank account information.
+Once the thief had your information, he or she will use it to make fraudulent purchases, obtain credit and can possibly gain access to bank accounts.

-If you receive unsolicited emails requesting information or promising you a gift in return for that information, delete it immediately.
+- If you receive an unsolicited email requesting information or promising you a gift in return for that information, delete it immediately.

-Check all bank and credit card statements regularly.
+- Check all bank and credit statements regularly.